Firepits: What Fuel To Use

 Burning Smokeless Coals & Charcoals in a Fire Pit

-Burning charcoal is another matter and doesn’t produce as much heat as burning coal, though it does still produce a lot of heat.
+Burning charcoal is another matter and doesn’t produce as much heat as burning coal, though it does still produce a lot of heat and the deadly carbon monoxide.
 This can be a problem for cheaper fire pits, where the metal is thinner and does not receive the same level of heat treatment.
+More dangerously It will also produce a lot of carbon monoxide, so if this is done in confined conditions then this can cause serious health issues or even death.

 Burning Liquid Fuels and Accelerants